MystiMayhem: Career

 In 2006 Mysti Mayhem went on to join with the Sellaband label.
-In February 2008 she achieved success as the 13th artist on this label to reach the USD$50,000 baseline for the production of an album, the equivalent of 5000 copies.
+In February 2008 she achieved success as the 13th artist on this label to reach the US$50,000 baseline for the production of an album, the equivalent of 5000 copies.
 523 supporters invested in the development of the album with the potential for gaining a share in royalties during the five-year period after the album sales began.
 The album Diversity began sales on August 15, 2008.

 Spellbox disbanded in 2009 and in that year Mysti Mayhem began collaboration with percussion artist Anatude (Ana Mitchell).
 Her collaboration was extended to include a guitarist, and she continues to perform both as a solo artist and within a group.
 Engaging with the music and the players is a key element of maintaining the heart and soul of music recorded in the studio, opting to retain the organic sound of making music together and avoiding a sterile perfectionism.

 She was the winner of the 2013 open mic competition sponsored by Deep South Entertainment in Raleigh, NC, a year-long competition where performers vie for recording studio time.
-Following her win and studio session time at Two Egrets Media and Recording, February 2014 saw the global release of the single Time for a Change, a song inspired by her frustrations with an industry that produces music performers as marketed products in favor of promoting true musicians and artists.
+Following her win and studio session time at Two Egrets Media and Recording, February 2014 saw the global release of the single Time for a Change, a song inspired by her frustrations with an industry that produces music performers as marketed products rather than promoting true musicians and artists.

 Use of the internet has become a key to her career development and music production, and she stays directly connected with fans through videos on YouTube, live performances on YouNow, and tweets on Twitter.
 Coupled with and complemented by stage performances at home and abroad, Mysti is using her knowledge of the old music industry to transition into a new industry paradigm involving fan-based funding and online distribution and marketing.
 Traditional mail distribution, studio work and stage performing form a balanced and sustainable production model for her music.